cjwadair/dataloader/README.md

-# Dataloader
+# Offline-dataloader

-### NOTE: THIS LIBRARY IS IN ACTIVE DEVELOPMENT AND BREAKING CHANGES ARE POSSIBLE AT ANY TIME.
+#### NOTE: THIS LIBRARY IS IN ACTIVE DEVELOPMENT AND BREAKING CHANGES ARE POSSIBLE AT ANY TIME.
 ITS ALSO POSSIBLE THAT THE README CONTENT BELOW IS NOT 100% ACCURATE

-Offline-dataloader is a tool for managing cached data in your web apps.
-Using [localforage](https://github.com/localForage/localForage) as a backend it simplifies the task of implementing caching strategies for API calls, 3rd Party resources and infrequently changing local resources that you want to cache.

-The goal of the project is to provide a similar functionality to the [sw-toolbox](https://github.com/GoogleChrome/sw-toolbox) library for browsers that do not support service workers or in cases where implmenting a service worker might not make sense.
+Offline-dataloader is a Javascript library that wraps the [localforage](https://github.com/localForage/localForage) library in a series of simple helpers that dramatically simplify the process of setting up and managing offline data storage for your website or web application.

+Key features of the libary include:

-* Works with IndexDb, webSQL, and localstorage
+* Works with [localforage](https://github.com/localForage/localForage), so it supports offline storage cross-browser using IndexDb, webSQL, and localStorage thorugh a simple localStorage-like API.
-* Supports all modern browsers from ie8 and up (and possibly beyond but that hasn't been fully tested).
+* Supports all modern browsers from ie8 and up and mobile browsers from Safari 3.1 and Android 2.1 (complete list to follow...)
-* Provides a simple but powerful API for implementing offline support and caching strategies

-Offline-dataloader does not support service workers (intentionally), but it does pair nicely with the google sw-toolbox library or it can be used with the sw-dataloaders library for implementations that use service workers when available but still work on browsers that do not.
+* Provides simple helpers for implementing cache management strategies that cover most use cases.
+See Jake Archibald's excellent article, [The Offline Cookbook](https://jakearchibald.com/2014/offline-cookbook/) for more information on the various strategies available.
+* Provides configuration options that simplify cache management and cache expiration tasks

+Offline-dataloader is similar in its features to Google's [sw-toolbox](https://github.com/GoogleChrome/sw-toolbox) library with the exception that offline-dataloader does not require (or support) Service Workers.
+As such it could be used as a stand-alone alternative to sw-toolbox or paired with it for a best of both worlds solution that leverages the advantages of a service worker when available but still supports offline storage where they are not (an example of this is in the works...).

 #Installation

+[download from github](https://github.com/cjwadair/offline-dataloader) or install using npm:

 `npm install offline-dataloader --save`